 The prospect of continued home-price appreciation, in and of itself, is a pretty good reason to buy sooner rather than later.
 And recent mortgage rate trends give buyers yet another reason to move forward.

 Rent prices across Washington State have risen steadily, putting the squeeze on renters and stretching their budgets.
-Earlier this year, Tacoma was reported as having one of the highest year-over-year increases in rent prices among cities nationwide.
+Right now, the average rent price in Washington State is $1,995, which is nearly $100 more than the rent price the same time last year.
+These year-over-year increases in rent prices are taking place among cities nationwide.
 But this trend is visible across the entire state.